peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 Read report
 -----------

-To look at the unknown reads see ``pooled.reads.onebp.xlsx``, again zoomed out you should have something like this where the top half of the rows are those sequences with a species prediction in column B. It is clear that the majority of the unknown sequences are from the two traditional medicine samples (wide green bands):
+To look at the unknown reads see ``summary/pooled.reads.onebp.xlsx``.
+Zoomed out should show something like this where the top half of the rows are those sequences with a species prediction in column B. It is clear that the majority of the unknown sequences are from the two traditional medicine samples (wide green bands):